 West Esplanade is located within the western section of Manly Cove; stretching from Manly Wharf, west to the Manly Pavilion and includes land managed by Northern Beaches Council, Crown Lands (managed by Northern Beaches Council) and Roads and Maritime Services (The Manly Pavilion, former Aquarium and Ferry Wharf).

-We have received a heritage grant to develop a Heritage Activation Plan for Manly West Esplanade which will:
+We received a heritage grant and developed a Heritage Activation Plan for Manly West Esplanade to:

 - highlight the history of the area pre and post European settlement

 - identify ways to help the community appreciate, interact with and enjoy the heritage of the area

 - explore the nostalgia of West Esplanade including the art gallery facade and boardwalk.

 We are progressing with the implementation of the West Esplanade Activation Plan and have developed a detailed concept plan for the Park and Promenade area based on recommendations from the Activation Plan.
 The concept plan includes an accessible ramp in the Beach and Cove area.

 - improving accessibility and safety

 - improving the user experience.